-HMRC - OT03050 - PRT - Outline
+HMRC - OT03050 - PRT: Overview Of PRT - Outline

 PRT is chargeable on each participator in a taxable field on the profits from its share of the oil won from that field in a chargeable period (see OT03100).
 In 1983 PRT was applied to tariff and disposal receipts arising from the use of field assets (see OT15010).
 But since 2004 tariffs relating to new business that are tax-exempt tariffing receipts (OT15810) do not constitute chargeable tariffs for PRT purposes.